josepostiga/jwt-bouncer/README.md

 After executing the configuration steps, we can call the `auth:jwt` middleware on any route, or route group, to use this package's guard.

+### The `Authenticatable` user instance

+On a general Laravel application, we have access to the authenticated user instance via the `Auth::user()` or `request->user()`.
+This instance is, generally speaking, an instance of an Eloquent model or, in some cases, a resource from a users-like database table.

+When using this package's JWT guard, we'll also have access to the authenticated user, but it won't be any of the types described before.
+Instead, it'll be an instance of the `AuthenticatedUser` value object.
+This class implements the `Authenticatable` interface, but its source of data is the JWT itself.

+This means that calling `Auth::user()->id()` will return the value of the JWT's `sub` claim.
+If we want to access any other claim in the JWT, we only need to reference it by its key name, so if we have a `name` claim, we can access it with `Auth::user()->name`.
+All calls to property access will be routed to the JWT's claims.

 ### Testing

 This project is fully tested.
 We have an [automatic pipeline](https://github.com/josepostiga/jwt-bouncer/actions) and an [automatic code quality analysis](https://coveralls.io/github/josepostiga/jwt-bouncer) tool set up to continuously test and assert the quality of all code published in this repository, but you can execute the test suite yourself by running the following command: